Gallery Verde

 10+ Artist Exhibit (September 24 & 25, 2021)

 A collection of artworks from more than 10 artists.
 Including sculptors and painters, quite a few who are local artists.
 Artists include Scott Sustek, Kat Truth, Virginia Fleck, Tina Milisavljevich, Raul R. Ruiz, Bobby Piser, Linda Rupard, Karyn Kuniyuki, Deborah Carroll, and Jonell Richardson.
-There will also be EPAT paintings on display for the last time from 2020's competition and works for sale from the SAMFA collections of Johnson and Fisher.
+There will also be EPAT paintings on display for the last time from the 2020 competition and works for sale from the SAMFA collections of Johnson and Fisher.

 San Juan College: Hot Damn Pottery (April 23-25, 2021)

-Featuring the ceramic works of Don Ellis, Matt Bahe and advanced students of San Juan College from Farmington, New Mexico!
-Works will include wheel thrown and sculptural pieces made over the last year.
+Featuring the ceramic works of Don Ellis, Matt Bahe, and advanced students of San Juan College from Farmington, New Mexico!
+Works will include wheel-thrown and sculptural pieces made over the last year.

 2020